zalyoung/gitlab-handbook/content/handbook/enterprise-data/platform/jupyter-guide/index.md

 - Natively connected to Snowflake using your dbt credentials.
 No login required!
 - Git functionality: push and pull to Git repos natively within JupyterLab ([requires ssh credentials](https://docs.gitlab.com/ee/user/ssh.html))
 - Run any python file or notebook on your computer or in a GitLab repo
-- Support to run Jupyter in VS Code
+- Support for running Jupyter in VS Code
 - Need a feature you use but don't see?
 Let us know on [#bt-data-science](https://gitlab.slack.com/archives/C027285JQ4E)

 ## Getting Started